 Thomas Lemmer has worked in and studied the public safety profession for over forty years.
 He was a member of the Chicago Police Department (CPD) for more than 34 years.
 As a lieutenant, captain, commander, and deputy chief, Lemmer gathered two decades of experience directing, managing, and assessing law enforcement supervisors and executives.
 From that background, he created the Eight Levels of Supervisory Engagement Model.

-While serving as a deputy chief, he oversaw key collaboration functions and coordination efforts, including Chicago’s regional fusion.
+While serving as a deputy chief, he oversaw key collaboration functions and coordination efforts, including Chicago’s regional fusion center.
 Secondly, he developed the oversight processes key to improving the management of CPD’s 22 Strategic Decision Support Centers.
 Most visibly, he also directed the department’s CompStat meetings.

 In that role, Lemmer enhanced the department’s management accountability processes, and he identified the “Three Rs” of his CompStat approach.
 A police policy and procedure expert, he authored CPD’s General Order, “CompStat and Command Engagement.”
 This directive was CPD’s first such policy document that formally outlined and coordinated it’s core management accountability processes.